How to Make UV DTF Transfers: Easy Guide (With Pictures)

 So, don't be afraid to try making your own UV DTF decals.
 Happy Printing!

-Can you put items that have UV DTF decals into the dishwasher?
+Can you put items with UV DTF decals in the dishwasher?

 How long does UV DTF last?